 Recently, I tried an experiment in which I took my own advice for all the easiest tips and applied them to one page on my website.
 On my website, I chose a page that shows examples of repair for sterling and silverplate items.

-Berman Fine Silverworks is my side business which is not glamorous work nor does it cater to typical artistic aspirations.
-I use my technical skills to repair silver and silverplate.
+Berman Fine Silverworks is my business which is not glamorous work nor does it cater to typical artistic aspirations.
+I use my technical skills to repair and polish sterling silver and silverplate.
 It generates revenue without the frustrations, travel, or cash flow problems of art and craft exhibitions, consignments, or shows.

 Customers who find my website bring or send their silver to my studio for repair or polishing.
 I fix the pieces and the customers pick up the work in a few days.

-My website is the only marketing involved -- and I meet customers only by appointment in my studio.
+My website is the primary marketing tool -- and I meet customers only by appointment in my studio.
 There isn't even so much as a sign or street location.
 I do not advertise.